terrestris/orka-styler/README.md

 The file to be parsed does not have to be in this folder.
 However, the path to the file must be specified relative to this project folder.

+With both the GeoStyler Style and the QML Style, various adjustments are made through post-processing.
+These include:

+- Replacing the "ellipse" symbol to a "mark" symbol,
+- Correcting a non-parsable common expression (ref),
+- Correcting scale ranges in the label layers,
+- Correcting the symbolization and labeling structure of the QML,
+- correcting the regular expression in label filters

 The parsed styles from the Mapfile are then placed as `*.qml` files in the folder `./files/out/`